How many rifles do you know that are also amazing pistols?

 And if you’re someone who likes shooting with a gun sling, the stabilizer has three separate attachment points for slings (top, center, and bottom).

-If you’re interested in adding the Shockwave Blade on a gun, that’s not yet set up for a pistol brace, you can by the Shockwave Package for $90.
+If you’re interested in adding the Shockwave Blade on a gun, that’s not yet set up for a pistol brace, you can by the Shockwave Package.
 This set comes with your pistol stabilizer, buffer tube, spring, and components needed for installation.

 The best thing about the Shockwave Blade package is that it comes with a dimpled tube.
 This means that you can screw the bolt from your stabilizer into one of those dimples, securely fastening it to your gun.